-The results of the investigation of foreign steel imports will be released this week
+The survey results of foreign steel imports will be published as soon as this week

-Analysts said the move may incur trade retaliation and even impact the current global trading system
+Analysts say the move could lead to trade retaliation and even impact on the current global trading system

-According to foreign media reports, the US Department of Commerce's investigation of foreign imports of steel products is expected to be released this week as soon as possible.
-This result may make US President Trump's policy proposal to restrict steel imports based on "national security" gradually come into effect.
-Allied countries represented by EU countries have recently shown concern.
-Analysts said that if the United States adopts a steel import restriction policy, it will inevitably incur trade retaliation and even impact the current global trading system.
+According to foreign media reports, the findings of the US Department of Commerce on foreign steel imports are expected to be published as soon as this week, which may lead to the gradual implementation of President Trump's policy proposition of limiting steel imports on the basis of "national security".
+Allies represented by European Union countries have recently shown concern.
+Analysts say that if the U.S. adopts steel import restrictions, it will inevitably lead to trade retaliation and even impact the current global trading system.

-According to Article 232 of the US Trade Expansion Act of 1962, the US Department of Commerce launched an investigation in April on whether foreign imports of steel products harm US national security.
-US Secretary of Commerce Ross revealed that the Department of Commerce will submit a report on the national security impact of steel imports to Trump at the end of June.
-Trump has launched two such investigations, one for aluminum and the other for steel.
-Ross said on the 19th that the United States is also considering other investigations.
+According to Article 232 of the trade expansion act of 1962, the U.S. Department of Commerce launched an investigation in April into whether foreign imports of steel products harm the national security of the United States.
+The commerce department will submit a report on the impact of steel imports on national security to trump at the end of June, US Commerce Secretary rose said.
+Trump has launched two such surveys, one for aluminum and one for steel.
+The United States is also considering other investigations, rose said Tuesday.

-If it is determined that steel imports threaten national security, Trump will have 90 days to decide whether to use the "Article 232" mandatory authorization to adjust product imports or take other non-trade-related measures.
-In determining what threatens national security, US law gives the president extensive freedom of movement.
-Trump’s aides have also made it clear that they have taken a broader perspective than the previous administration.
+If it is determined that steel imports threaten national security, trump will have 90 days to decide whether to use the "232 clause" compulsory authorization to make adjustments to product imports or take other non trade related measures.
+In determining what constitutes a threat to national security, U.S. law gives the president broad freedom of movement.
+Trump aides have also made it clear that they take a broader perspective than their predecessors.

-The US Secretary of Commerce Ross said at a conference hosted by the Wall Street Journal last week that the definition of national security by the law is much broader than everyone thinks.
+At a conference hosted by the Wall Street Journal last week, U.S. Commerce Secretary rose said the definition of national security by law is much broader than you think.
 He pointed out indicators such as the impact of trade on employment.
-Ross said that the scope of US officials' consideration is not limited to military concerns.
-He pointed out that there is only one manufacturer in the United States that produces steel for transmission network transformers.
-Ross said that for him, this is a legitimate national security issue.
+Rose said U.S. officials are not limited to military concerns.
+He pointed out that there is only one U.S. manufacturer of steel for transmission network transformers, which rose said is a legitimate national security issue for him.

-The NATO partner countries that are likely to be affected by the move, which are producing steel, have recently rushed to refute the claims of national security and warned that the move may increase tensions in the transatlantic alliance.
-According to the Financial Times, in the past two weeks, military officials in Germany and the Netherlands have reflected their concerns to the US Department of Defense and its Secretary of State Mattis.
-Officials in Washington say Mattis has conveyed their concerns.
-This lobbying strategy is extremely unusual, because US defense officials are usually not involved in trade disputes.
+NATO partners, who make steel and are likely to be hit by the move, are eager to refute national security claims in the near future, warning that the move could exacerbate tensions in the transatlantic alliance.
+In the past two weeks, military officials in Germany and the Netherlands have reflected their concerns to the US Department of defense and its minister, Matisse, according to the financial times.
+Washington officials say Matisse has conveyed their concerns.
+This lobbying strategy is highly unusual because U.S. defense officials are usually not involved in trade disputes.

-The G20 summit will be held in Hamburg next month, and Germany is particularly concerned about the impact of US measures on steel imports.
-European officials warned that U.S. actions against steel imports will fuel anti-American sentiment in Europe, furthering the existing friction caused by the new sanctions imposed by the United States against Russia, the withdrawal of the Paris climate agreement and Trump’s skepticism towards NATO has further increased.
+Next month's G20 summit will be held in Hamburg, with Germany particularly concerned about the impact of us measures on steel imports.
+European officials have warned that the U.S. move to crack down on steel imports will fuel anti American sentiment in Europe, adding to existing friction over new U.S. sanctions against Russia, the U.S. withdrawal from the Paris climate agreement and Trump's skepticism of NATO.

-The steel survey also triggered another fierce trade debate within the United States.
+The steel investigation also sparked another fierce trade debate within the US.

-Trade hawks are pushing Trump to impose comprehensive tariffs on imports, while pro-business parties such as National Economic Council Chairman Gary Cohen advocate restraint.
-After the allies expressed their views, Matisse also joined the camp that advocated restraint.
+Trade hawks are pushing trump to impose full tariffs on imports, while pro business groups such as Gary Cohen, chairman of the National Economic Commission, are advocating restraint.
+After the Allies made a statement, Matisse also joined the camp of restraint.

-Representing 70% of the US steel production capacity, the American Iron and Steel Association recently called on the Trump administration to rule as soon as possible that foreign steel imports damage US national security to prevent steel imports and protect the domestic steel industry.
-The association claims that without the healthy development of the US steel industry, the US will soon lose the ability to produce steel products for national defense.
-The US government should look at the impact of steel imports on national security from a broader perspective.
+The American Iron and Steel Association, which represents 70% of the U.S. steel production capacity, has called on the trump administration to rule as soon as possible that foreign steel imports harm the national security of the United States, so as to prevent steel imports and protect the domestic steel industry.
+The association claims that without the healthy development of the U.S. steel industry, the U.S. will soon lose the ability to produce steel products for national defense.
+The U.S. government should take a broader view of the impact of steel imports on national security.

-The National Foreign Trade Council, which represents more than 200 U.S. companies, stated in a written opinion submitted to the U.S. Department of Commerce that the steel consumer industry accounts for a much larger proportion of U.S. economic output and employment than the steel production industry, and many steel consumer companies are also ships, Major supplier of US defense products such as aircraft and high-tech weapons.
-If the production capacity of these steel-consuming enterprises is reduced, the national security of the United States will also be weakened.
+In a written opinion submitted to the U.S. Department of Commerce, the National Council for foreign trade, representing more than 200 U.S. enterprises, said that the proportion of steel consumption industry in U.S. economic output and employment is far greater than that of steel production industry, and many steel consumption enterprises are also major suppliers of U.S. defense products such as ships, aircraft, high-tech weapons, etc. If the production capacity of these steel consuming enterprises is reduced, the national security of the United States will also be weakened.

-The council warned that the widespread implementation of import restrictions on US trading partners also has the risk of incurring trade retaliation or harming many competitive industries in the United States.
+The Council warned that widespread import restrictions on U.S. trading partners also risked trade retaliation or hurt many of the country's competitive industries.